ghoshshawon/rules-engine-lite/README.md

 - **trace**: Structured explanation listing which conditions passed/failed and why.

-##  How to Run the Project

-Follow these steps to set up and run the Rules Engine locally

 ### 1.Setup Database
 After cloning the repo, create the required database and tables by running: